-In May 2014, the Laboratory completed the installation of the first phase of the solar PV research array as part of the Northeast Solar Energy Research Center (NSERC).
+In May 2015, the Laboratory completed the installation of the first phase of the solar PV research array as part of the Northeast Solar Energy Research Center (NSERC).
 In 2016, the array was increased to 816 kW with substantial funding assistance from the Sustainability Performance Office (SPO).
-In 2018, the NSERC generated 1,095,183 kWh of electricity for use on site.
-To reduce energy use and costs at non-research facilities, several activities were continued or undertaken by the BNL Energy Management Group in 2018:
+In 2020, the NSERC generated 977,967 kWh of electricity for use on site.

+To reduce energy use and costs at non-research facilities, several activities were continued or undertaken by the BNL Energy Management Group in 2020:

-- NYPA Power Contract: Seventh full year of a 10-year contract that includes 15 MW of renewable (nearly zero GHG) hydropower.
-This contract saved \$27.7 million in 2018. - DOE Sustainability Initiative: The Energy Management Group continues to provide substantial support to the Federal/DOE-wide Sustainability Initiative and has created a BNL Sustainability Leadership Team.
+- NYPA Power Contract: Ninth full year of a ten-year contract that includes 15 MW of renewable (nearly zero greenhouse gas [GHG]) hydropower.
+This contract saved \$29.1 million in 2020. - DOE Sustainability Initiative: The Energy Management Group continues to provide substantial support to the Federal/DOE-wide Sustainability Initiative and has created a BNL Sustainability Leadership Team.
 The team has developed a formal site-wide sustainability program beyond DOE requirements, participates in one of three subcommittees for DOE on sustainability initiatives, and provides numerous evaluations and estimates on energy use, GHG, renewable energy, and energy-efficiency options.